peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 This workflow is used after an experiment is complete to aggregate results from all replications and perform statistical analysis.
 The `analyze_study.ps1` wrapper calls `experiment_aggregator.py` and then `study_analysis.py`.

+> **Note:** The diagram below reflects a previous version of the architecture, which used `process_study.ps1`, `compile_study_results.py`, and `analyze_study_results.py`.
+The core logic remains the same.

 <div align="center">
   <img src="images/architecture_workflow_2_process_study.png" width="105%">
 </div>

 ### Workflow 3: Migrate Old Experiment Data

-This utility workflow helps bring older experimental data (generated before `config.ini.archived` was standard) into compliance with modern analysis scripts.
+This utility workflow helps bring older experimental data into compliance with the modern pipeline.
+The `migrate_experiment.ps1` wrapper now calls `experiment_manager.py` with a `--migrate` flag, which orchestrates the entire process internally.

+> **Note:** The diagram below reflects the previous, multi-script migration process.
+This has been centralized into `experiment_manager.py` for better consistency and control.

 <div align="center">
   <img src="images/architecture_workflow_4_migrate_data.png" width="50%">